eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Airdrop

-It is a general method of placing tokens in EOS accounts.
+A general method of placing tokens in EOS accounts.
 It is a distribution of a cryptocurrency token or coin, usually free, to numerous wallet addresses.

 * * *